pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 The first approach uses the library's relational record managers with integer sequenced record classes.
 The ID column of the record class is used to place all the application's event records in a single sequence.
-This technique is recommended for enterprise applications, and the early stages of more ambitious projects.
+This technique is recommended for enterprise applications, and at least the earlier stages of more ambitious projects.

 Secondly, a much more complicated, but possibly more scalable, approach uses a library class called ``BigArray`` to build a sequence of all the events of an application.
-This technique can be used as an alternative to a database index, especially in situations where a normal database index across all records IDs is generally discouraged (e.g. in Cassandra), undesirable for performance reasons due to the size of the index, or otherwise not supported by the database.
+This technique can be used as an alternative to using a native database index on the record table, especially in situations where a normal database index across all records is generally discouraged (e.g. in Cassandra), or where records do not have an integer ID or timestamp that can be indexed (e.g. all the library's record classes for Cassandra, and the ``IntegerSequencedNoIDRecord`` for SQLAlchemy, or when storing an index for a large number of records in a single partition is undesirable for infrastructure or performance reasons, or is not supported by the database.
-Is recommended for mass consumer contexts that need to operate at such a scale that the first approach is restrictive.

 Record managers
 ~~~~~~~~~~~~~~~

 A relational record manager can function as an application sequence,
-when it's record class has an ID field, and especially when the
+especially when it's record class has an ID field, and more so when the
 ``contiguous_record_ids`` option is enabled.
 This technique ensures
 that whenever an entity or aggregate command returns successfully,
 any events will already have been simultaneously placed in both the
 aggregate's and the application's sequence.
 Importantly, if inserting
-an event hits a uniqueness constraint for either the entity or the
-application sequence, and the transaction is rolled back, then the
+an event hits a uniqueness constraint and the transaction is rolled
-event will appear in neither sequence.
+back, the event will not appear in either sequence.

 This approach provides perfect accuracy with great simplicity for
 followers, but at the cost of slightly reducing the maximum total
 rate at with records can be written into the database.
 The
-``contiguous_record_ids`` feature excutes an "insert select from"
+``contiguous_record_ids`` feature executes an "insert select from"
 SQL statement that generates contiguous record IDs when records
 are inserted, on the database-side as a clause in the insert statement,
-by selecting the maximum existing ID in the table.
-Accessing the ID
+by selecting the maximum existing ID in the table, adding one, and
+inserting that value with the event values that are bound to the
-index to find the maximum value should be an efficient operation,
+prepared statement.
+Accessing the ID index to find the maximum
+value should be an efficient operation, but it may cause the insert
-but it may cause the insert statements to be fractionally slower.
+statements to be fractionally slower.

 Because the IDs must be unique, applications may experience the library's
 ``ConcurrencyErrors`` exception if they happen to insert records